Let me start out with this… Do you dehydrate apples? If not, there’s one particular reason you should.

 - It’s fun to “taste the rainbow” when learning colors.

 Kid #1 is a natural fruit eater.
-He’ll choose tomatoes over a candy bar any day of the week.
+He’ll dehydrate apples and choose tomatoes over a candy bar any day of the week.
 Around 10 months or so, his grandparents picked him up and held him over a 2lb clamshell of blueberries.
 45 minutes later, he had to be pried away.

 Kid #2 on the other hand is a snacker and has a sweet tooth like her mama.
-Because she knows it’s available, it’s not uncommon to hear her ask for a piece of candy from her bucket.
+She has no interest in wanting to dehydrate apples.
+It’s not uncommon to hear her ask for a piece of candy from her bucket.
 It’s only given as a treat, but the mere fact she’s asking makes me want to toss it.

 I didn’t want to spend the money on Halloween candy, and I didn’t want any other parents to have the same sinking feeling of throwing away what someone else worked hard to pay for.
-Instead, I wanted to make something that was fun and healthy at the same time.
+Instead, I wanted to make something that was fun and healthy at the same time, which is why we chose to dehydrate apples this year instead.

 Somehow a bag made its way into my cart… we didn’t need them and I had no plan to use them, but they stayed because they were SO STINKIN’ CUTE!